Master of Public Administration

 - At least half of the total course work must be taken at the 600 level.

 - A maximum of 12 hours of relevant graduate courses with a grade of B or better may be transferred from a regionally accredited university for credit in the M.P.A. program.
 No more than nine hours of comparable courses may be transferred into the core as evaluated by the M.P.A. director.
 Official transferral of this credit shall take place after successful completion of nine hours of graduate work at Murray State University.

 The listed requirements provide an example of what is applicable to most students entering Murray State University at the present time.
 Criteria as they may relate to individual students may vary.
 The primary source is the Murray State Bulletin applicable at the time of the student's enrollment.

 Requirements for Admission

+The GRE is not required for admission.
 Applicants must meet Murray State University requirements.
 Additional requirements for unconditional and conditional admission are as follows.

 To qualify for unconditional admission, an applicant must have:

 - an undergraduate major in political science, other social science or business, or substantial background in relevant disciplines;